Fujifilm Guides

 Exposure Comp0 to +1/3

 Why these settings: Classic Chrome already has reduced saturation, so Color at +1 brings it back to a natural level without making it vivid.
 DR200 protects highlights from clipping in direct sun.
-The mild warm WB shift (R+1, B-2) adds just enough warmth to prevent the cool, clinical look that Classic Chrome can have in neutral light.
+The mild warm WB shift (R+1, B-2) prevents the cool, clinical look Classic Chrome can have in neutral light.
 Color Chrome Effect on Strong adds depth to saturated colors like blue skies and red surfaces, preventing them from looking flat and digital.

 Best subjects: Street photography, travel, documentary, architecture, urban scenes.